iCliniq Logo

 I understand your concern.

-Hair loss can be caused by various factors, the most common of which is the genetic transmission from the maternal side of the family, including maternal uncles, siblings, grandparents, and so on.
-As a result, they usually appear in a patterned form, with receding hair lines, hair loss, and thinning in the crown or front area of the scalp.
-Other causes include seborrheic dermatitis, dandruff, and stressful events following viral infections such as chicken pox and covid-19.
-And also, conditions such as typhoid or surgeries cause hair cycle arrest at the dormant phase, causing the hair follicles to stay idle without growing or shedding.
+Hair loss can be caused by various factors, with the most common being genetic inheritance from the maternal side of the family, including maternal uncles, siblings, and grandparents.
+This often results in patterned hair loss, such as receding hairlines, thinning at the crown, or frontal areas of the scalp.
+Other causes include seborrheic dermatitis, dandruff, and stress following viral infections like chickenpox and COVID-19 (coronavirus disease 2019).
+Additionally, conditions like typhoid or surgeries can disrupt the hair growth cycle, causing follicles to remain in a dormant phase without growing or shedding.

-In case of dandruff or seborrheic dermatitis, use KZ plus (Ketoconazole and Zinc pyrithione) lotion.
-Apply it by gently massaging it for one minute, keep it for 5 mins, and wash it off.
-Then, continue it for one week.
-Dandruff is one of the most common causes of hair loss, and treating it will aid in the restoration of lost hair.
-Avoid eating red meat, dairy products, sweets, and fried and oily foods.
-Instead, consume more fruits and vegetables and drink at least 12 glasses of water per day.
-Make sure to include eggs as a source of protein in your diet.
-Please provide an image of the affected area for better evaluation and assessment of the severity of the condition.
+For dandruff or seborrheic dermatitis, use Ketoconazole and Zinc pyrithione lotion.
+Gently massage it into the scalp for one minute, leave it on for five minutes, then wash it off.
+Use this treatment for one week.
+Addressing dandruff can help restore lost hair.
+Avoid red meat, dairy products, sweets, and fried or oily foods.
+Instead, focus on eating more fruits and vegetables, drinking at least 12 glasses of water daily, and including eggs as a source of protein in your diet.
+For a better evaluation and assessment of your condition, please provide an image of the affected area.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!